kaisermann/selene/README.md

     * Use simplified media queries with rupture (stylus)
 * Write ES2015 Javascript
 * See live changes (CSS/JS/HTML) on your project with [browserSync](https://www.browsersync.io/)
-* Have your [bower](https://bower.io/) packages automatically included in your assets
+* Have your [bower](https://bower.io/) or npm packages automatically included in your assets
   * Check the **phase.json** on the **root** directory

 ## Requirements